 All information, illustrations, and specifications contained in this manual are based on the latest product information available at the time of publication approval.
 If and when new materials and production techniques are developed that can improve the quality of its product, or material substitutions are necessary due to availability, Airstream reserves the right to make such changes.
-We have provided many important safety messages in this manual.
-Always read and obey all safety messages.
+Optional items may be available on all, or particular models.
+Additionally, some optional items can only be included during the manufacturing phase and cannot later be added to the trailer.